rh-messaging-qe/iqa_common/README.md

 # iQA Test suites
 ## Description
+iQA test suite use messaging-abstration API for writing tests and messaging-components for test integration with end software.

+Test suites is based on py.test tests runner but can be used any framework.

+## Needed
+1. Deploy the topology
+2. Describe the topology in Ansible Inventory file
+3. Related to test runner (Write conftest.py where is also needed describe parts from Ansible Inventory)
+    - Fixture for broker, client, router
+4. Write tests (with messgaging-abstraction call)

-iQA test suite is based on py.test runner and it's designed for testing messaging services.
+It's designed for testing messaging services.

 ## Objectives
 - Modular